28 Aug Railroad Park and History of the Railroad in Ashland

 Interviewed in 1978*, he stated that he moved to Ashland with his family in 1919.
 Talking about local fruit, he said: “My brother and I also had a lot of cherries at our old house and we used to bring them in little paper boxes and sell those to the people for 5 cents.”

-Ashland Southern Pacific depot – Kids selling fruit at depot, early 1900s (photo courtesy of Terry Skibby)
+Ashland Southern Pacific depot – Kids selling fruit at depot, early 1900s (photo from the Terry Skibby collection)

 But he and his brother sold a lot more than just fruit.
 Albert talked about their creative way to make money from the free Lithia Water.
 At the time, train passengers could sample Lithia water from a fountain located at A Street and 4th Street.
 The fountain was enclosed within a gazebo similar to the one currently in Lithia Park near the band shell.